 Pays small honorarium.

 “Boulevard’s mission is to publish the finest in contemporary fiction and poetry as well as definitive essays on the arts and culture, and to publish a diversity of writers who exhibit an original sensibility.
 It is our conviction that creative and critical work should be presented in a variegated yet coherent ensemble—as a boulevard, which contains in one place the best a community has to offer.”
 Biannual.
 Pays on publication.
 Publishes ms 4-8 months after acceptance.
-Buys First North American rights.
+Buys First N.A. rights.
 No reprints.
-Responds within 4 months.
-Subscription $16.
-“All subscriptions start with the forthcoming issue.
-The double-issue spring edition of Boulevard is mailed out the first week of April, and the single-issue fall edition of Boulevard is mailed the first week of September.

 “The Bible Advocate is one of the oldest religious magazines in America, founded in 1863.
 It is published by the Church of God (Seventh Day).
 The BA is geared to help Christians understand and obey God’s Word, with articles on Bible doctrine, current social and religious issues, Christian living, Bible topics, textual or biblical book studies, prophecy, and personal experience.
 We also print fillers (sidebars) and poetry (traditional, free, and blank verse).
 No fiction.”